 This superb documentary, shot by avid amateur filmmaker Desmond Egan in 1946, explores antiquated harvesting methods used in remote areas of Ireland.
 From horse and cart to manual tilling of the land, Harvest proposes a more profitable and efficient way of working that would result from investing in machine technology.

 Desmond Egan was a skilled amateur filmmaker with a background in professional production.
-A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary Co.
-Dublin.
-His collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.
-To see more from the Desmond Egan collection click here
+A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary, Co Dublin.
+His films were shot between 1937 and 1946 and the collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.

-With kind permission of Shirley Cullen.
+With kind permission of the Egan family.